 1. CLOTHING (K.I.S.S.)

 When traveling, there is absolutely no need to draw attention to yourself.
 It is always best to blend in.
 The last thing you want to deal with on your vacation is having to explain your choice of clothing because you offended someone.
 As I say, “Keep It Simple, Stupid!”
+If in doubt, simply pack neutral colored clothing which you can layer and wear with multiple outfits.
+Just because you might be an American tourist in Europe, doesn’t mean you need to look like it.

 - Try to avoid wearing T-Shirts or baseball caps with inappropriate expressions with swear words, sexual innuendos, military or sport paraphernalia with symbols.